phpMussel/phpMussel/_docs/readme.en.md

 - Log rotation limits the number of logfiles that should exist at any one time.
 When new logfiles are created, if the total number of logfiles exceeds the specified limit, the specified action will be performed.
 You can specify the desired action here.
 Delete = Delete the oldest logfiles, until the limit is no longer exceeded.
 Archive = Firstly archive, and then delete the oldest logfiles, until the limit is no longer exceeded.

 *Technical clarification: In this context, "oldest" means least recently modified.*

+##### "timezone"
+- This is used to specify which timezone phpMussel should use for date/time operations.
+If you don't need it, ignore it.
+Possible values are determined by PHP.
+It's generally recommended instead to adjust the timezone directive in your `php.ini` file, but sometimes (such as when working with limited shared hosting providers) this isn't always possible to do, and so, this option is provided here.

 ##### "timeOffset"
 - If your server time doesn't match your local time, you can specify an offset here to adjust the date/time information generated by phpMussel according to your needs.
 It's generally recommended instead to adjust the timezone directive in your `php.ini` file, but sometimes (such as when working with limited shared hosting providers) this isn't always possible to do, and so, this option is provided here.
 Offset is in minutes.